AndreaPiras21/Inference-Cells/README.md

 # Inference-Cells
-This project containts some of the scripts used in the project entitled: "Inference of lineage hierarchies, growth and drug response mechanisms in cell 1 populations without tracking".
+This repository contains some of the scripts used in the project entitled: "Inference of lineage hierarchies, growth, and drug response mechanisms in cell populations without tracking."

-The following scripts are shown here:
+The following scripts are included:

 EGS_script
-EGS_script is a pdf file containing a script written in Mathematica that contain a version to perform Bayesian inference with our Galton-Watson model where only one phenotype is considered.
-Our method is Gibbs sampler algorithm that exploits the information derived from the probability generating function.
-The script shows also few examples where we compare the numerical marginals found using this approach with the analytical marginals obtained with our analytical method.
+EGS_script is a PDF file containing a script written in Mathematica.
+It implements a version of our Bayesian inference method for a Galton-Watson model considering only a single phenotype.
+The method uses a Gibbs sampler algorithm that leverages information derived from the probability generating function.
+The script also includes several examples where we compare the numerical marginals obtained using this Bayesian approach with the analytical marginals derived from our exact analytical method.